 4. Large-scale mapping

-Building maps for entire cities requires a vast storage and processing capabilities.
+Building maps for entire cities requires vast storage and processing capabilities.

 SLAM algorithms used in Autonomous Driving

-Several algorithms assists autonomous vehicle SLAM systems, in which popular methods are :
+Several algorithms assist autonomous vehicle SLAM systems, in which popular methods are

 - Extended Kalman Filter (EKF)